-The energy meters are specified by the energy distribution companies and approved by ONS.
-For SHP Buriti, the energy meter will be a Q 1000, manufactured by Schlumberger; for SHP Canoa Quebrada, a ION 8300 manufactured by Power Measurement.
-The SHPs have an individual meter per generator, whose measurement is done locally or remotely, in the Centro de Operação do Sistema - COS (Systems Operation Center), in Cuiabá.
-There is a meter also in the substations at the border between the local distributor system and the plants.
-This meter stores power data, which can be verified both by the SHPs and the local distributors.
+The energy meters are specified by the energy distribution company and approved by ONS.
+For SHP Buriti, the energy meter will be a Q 1000, manufactured by Schlumberger;.
+The SHP has an individual meter per generator, whose measurement is done locally or remotely, in the Centro de Operação do Sistema - COS (Systems Operation Center), in Cuiabá.
+There is a meter also in the substations at the border between the local distributor system and the plant.
+This meter stores power data, which can be verified both by the SHP and the local distributor.

-The measurements are controlled in real time by the SHPs.
-Measurement data is compared between the meters at the output of the generators and the meter in the substations, so that any problems can be detected (like water shortage, materials inside the turbines, meter inaccuracy, etc).
+The measurements are controlled in real time by the SHP.
+Measurement data is compared between the meters at the output of the generators and the meter in the substation, so that any problems can be detected (like water shortage, materials inside the turbines, meter inaccuracy, etc).
 In case of any problem, plant personnel will be put in action.

 The local distributors get the measurement data once a month, but have an operator in shift work, 24 hours a day, at the substations.
-A measurement report is signed monthly both by the SHPs and the local distributors.
-When data is submitted for verification, the SHPs will provide all the measurement maps.
-Since both SHPs are in the Proinfa program, the amount of energy contracted will be compared yearly with the actual amount of energy sold, and the difference in payment will be corrected in the following year.
+A measurement report is signed monthly both by the SHP and the local distributor.
+When data is submitted for verification, the SHP will provide all the measurement maps.
+Since the SHP is in the Proinfa program, the amount of energy contracted will be compared yearly with the actual amount of energy sold, and the difference in payment will be corrected in the following year.

-Energy Distribution companies ENERSUL (for SHP Buriti) and CEMAT (for SHP Canoa Quebrada) will be responsible for the calibration (yearly) and maintenance of the monitoring equipment, for dealing with possible monitoring data adjustments and uncertainties, for review of reported results/data, for internal audits of GHG project compliance with operational requirements and for corrective actions.
+Energy Distribution company ENERSUL will be responsible for the calibration (yearly) and maintenance of the monitoring equipment, for dealing with possible monitoring data adjustments and uncertainties, for review of reported results/data, for internal audits of GHG project compliance with operational requirements and for corrective actions.

-The SHPs are responsible for the project management, as well as for organising and training of the staff in the appropriate monitoring, measurement and reporting techniques.
+The SHP is responsible for the project management, as well as for organising and training of the staff in the appropriate monitoring, measurement and reporting techniques.

-The SHPs will work with a local manager, who has operational and managerial knowledge, and three maintenance technicians (two responsible for electromechanical tasks and one for general services).
-All the operations will be centralized in Cuiabá - MT, in the Centro de Operação do Sistema - COS (Systems Operation Center), which will operate and plan the maintenance of five SHPs of ICAL Group (including Buriti and Canoa Quebrada).
+The SHP will work with a local manager, who has operational and managerial knowledge, and three maintenance technicians (two responsible for electromechanical tasks and one for general services).
+All the operations will be centralized in Cuiabá - MT, in the Centro de Operação do Sistema - COS (Systems Operation Center), which will operate and plan the maintenance of other SHPs of ICAL Group (including Buriti).
 COS will work with nine professionals: one director of O&P, one maintenance coordination engineer, one operations coordination engineer, one administrative coordinator, and five system operators (shift work, 24 hours a day).
-All the procedures will be done by telecommand from COS in Cuiabá, but in the SHPs the local manager is capable of operating the whole plant, in case of communications failure with COS.
+All the procedures will be done by telecommand from COS in Cuiabá, but in the SHP the local manager is capable of operating the whole plant, in case of communications failure with COS.

-Approximately 120 days before the beginning of the commercial operation of the SHPs, energy producers and energy distributors will sign an agreement to cover each side's responsibilities.
-SHPs' technicians will be trained on the use of monitoring equipment according to the specifications of this agreement and the recommendations of the equipments' manufacturers.
-The SHPs are preparing an operation, maintenance and emergency manual.
+Approximately 120 days before the beginning of the commercial operation of the SHP, energy producers and energy distributors will sign an agreement to cover each side's responsibilities.
+SHP's technicians will be trained on the use of monitoring equipment according to the specifications of this agreement and the recommendations of the equipments' manufacturers.
+The SHP is preparing an operation, maintenance and emergency manual.
 Technicians will be trained on mounting and start-up.
-ANEEL will visit the plants yearly, to inspect the quality and maintenance of the facilities.
+ANEEL will visit the plant yearly, to inspect the quality and maintenance of the facilities.